cjolowicz/retrocookie/README.rst

    :alt: Dependabot

-Retrocookie imports commits from a Cookiecutter_ instance into the template.
+Retrocookie updates Cookiecutter_ templates with changes from their instances.

 When developing Cookiecutter templates, you often need to work in a generated project rather than the template itself.